hxtree/galaxyops/platform/bundle-project/README.md

   histories) to work, which is an even larger file.
 - A step that built all applicable projects and download the dependencies was required.
+- It exponentially increases the amount of downloading and processing that needs to be done within a CodePipeline.
+This in turn can create prolonged contract varations between microservices when deploying multi service changes, which can cause system errors.
+- This expoententially increases disaster recovery time, as pipelines take longer to ship code.

 Instead BundleProject was favored.
 It enables for a single dedicated Github CI build stage to individually bundle, compress each project changed (along with